What is backflow?

 Installation of backflow prevention devices

 You can have your device fitted by any plumber but it must be certified by a qualified and authorised plumber.
-There are three businesses in the district who can certify backflow prevention devices:
+There are seven businesses in the district who can certify backflow prevention devices:

 - Comag Matamata – 07 888 8883